 Why Financial Advisors & Accountants Should Communicate

 One example of this is how a CPA and CFP can work together.
 Now, you may already employ both advisors and be in frequent communication with each one…but are your advisors in frequent communication with each other?
 They should be.
-For example, there are six circumstances in which a CPA and CFP should always bring their heads together (Kiplinger offers an in-depth look at this important relationship in this article):
+For example, there are numerous examples in which a CPA and CFP should always bring their heads together (:

 - Deciding between owning or renting real estate

 - Projecting estate taxes and formulating strategies for reducing them

 - Developing a strategy around capital gains to harvest tax loss and realizing gains at the right time